-Drug Evaluation Committee Study on Methodology of Data De-identification for CTDS (Clinical Trial Data Sharing)
+Drug Evaluation Committee Examination of Methodology for Data De-identification for CTDS (Clinical Trial Data Sharing)

 February 2021

-The Data Science Subcommittee has released several reports on CTDS (Clinical Trial Data Sharing), including an overview of CTDS and de-identification techniques, a newsletter on the latest status, and a report on related regulations and points to keep in mind when dealing with them.
+The Data Science Subcommittee has released several reports on clinical trial data sharing (CTDS), including a report introducing an overview of CTDS and de-identification techniques, a newsletter summarizing the latest status, and a report on related regulations and points to keep in mind when dealing with CTDS.

 CTDS started in Europe and the U.S. first, but the number of companies working on CTDS is increasing in Japan as well, and the use of data is progressing.
 On the other hand, it is difficult to imagine exactly how the process of de-identification (de-identification) is carried out to reduce the risk of identification of the person associated with the data, and to what extent it affects the usefulness of the data.
 This can be an obstacle for companies to define the de-identification process, and also for researchers who use de-identified data to understand what restrictions are placed on the data.